 Price: Click here for the latest price

-You’ll notice that LowePro is mentioned a lot in this round up of the best camera sling bags of 2018.
+You’ll notice that LowePro is mentioned a lot in this round up of the best camera sling bags of the year.
 The LowePro Slingshot 202 is a good example of why – lots of small design elements add up to create a useful, functional and durable product.

 Using padded velcro dividers, you’re able to create 5 compartments for a camera body with lens attached, some smaller lenses, filters, flashes, and other equipment.